openownership/data-standard/docs/schema/guidance/generating-statements.rst

 The schema enforces a minimum statement identifier length of 32 characters, and maximum length of 64 characters.

-Statement identifiers are generally for creation and internal use within applications.
+Statement identifiers are generally for internal use within applications.
 In most circumstances they do not need to be displayed to users.
 This is in contrast to :ref:`entity or person identifiers <guidance-identifiers>`, which are useful to display to users.

 Publishers MAY use one of the following strategies for creating statement identifiers.